sddm/sddm/docs/THEMING.md

 **hostName:** Holds the name of the host computer.

+**hostOsName:** Holds the operating system product name. "unknown", if not a recognised OS.

+**hostOsVersion:** Holds the operating system version. "unknown", if not a recognised OS.

 **canPowerOff:** true, if we can power off the machine; false, otherwise

 **canReboot:** true, if we can reboot the machine; false, otherwise